zaphosting/docs/docs/stormworks-becomeadmin.md

 ---
 id: stormworks-becomeadmin
-title: Become a Stormworks Admin - Gameserver from ZAP-Hosting
+title: Become a Stormworks Admin
 description: How to become an admin for Stormworks game servers - ZAP-Hosting.com Documentation
 sidebar_label: Become an admin
 ---